- Leadership Team

 Brian Jacobs, MD

-CIO and Chief Medical Information Officer, Bear Institute
+Chief Information Officer and Chief Medical Information Officer, Bear Institute

-Dr. Jacobs came to Children’s National in 2006 as Vice President and Chief Medical Information Officer (CMIO) and brings more than 12 years of healthcare information technology experience to the role.
-Dr. Jacobs is a Professor of Pediatrics at George Washington University, a board-certified intensivist and an attending in Children’s National Pediatric Intensive Care Unit.
+Dr. Jacobs came to Children’s National in 2006 as VP and Chief Medical Information Officer (CMIO) and brings more than 12 years of healthcare information technology experience to the role.
+Dr. Jacobs is a Professor of Pediatrics at GWU, a board-certified intensivist and an attending in Children’s National Pediatric Intensive Care Unit.
 Dr. Jacobs has authored numerous journal articles, book chapters, abstracts and scientific presentations in pediatric informatics and critical care medicine.
 He is a fellow of the American Academy of Pediatrics, Healthcare Information and Management Systems Society (HIMSS) and the American College of Critical Care Medicine.
 He also is a member of the Association of Medical Directors of Information Services (AMDIS), and is a current member of the HIMSS Board of Directors.

 Pam King Sams

-Executive Vice President and Chief Development Officer, Children’s Hospital Foundation
+Chief Development Officer, Children’s Hospital Foundation

 Ms. Sams is responsible for managing the $500 million “Transforming Children’s Health” campaign, which will fund Children’s National’s strategic initiatives during the next five years.
 Ms. Sams serves as an ex-officio member of the Children’s Hospital Foundation Board.
 Pam is certified as a fundraising executive through the Association of Fundraising Professionals and the Association for Healthcare Philanthropy (AHP) and has served as a board member for the AHP Foundation.